chippyash/db-plantuml/README.md

 There is no real need to install this code base.
 You can access the required files remotely using the `!includeurl` directive.

+_You do however, need to install [PlantUml](http://plantuml.com/)_!

 ### Usage
 1. Create your logical model to represent customer/user view
 2. Copy logical model file to physical model file and change the !include statement.
 Amend as necessary.
 3. (Optional) Generate the SQL DDL file to create your database

+**NB.
+This project is still in alpha stage.
+Whilst changes to the available Puml commands will remain largely stable, there may be small changes in order to facilitate the generation of SQL DDL which is currently ongoing**

 #### Logical Models
 `!include ../dist/DatabaseLogical.iuml`